cdio/caio/doc/usage.md

 * Suspend/Resume emulation
 * Audio Volume control

-There are other widgets that depend on the specifc emulated platform such as:
+There are other widgets that depend on the specifc platform such as:

 * Joystick status
-* Disk drives
+* Disk drives status

 </details>
 <details>